-- Mode 3 (150 – 250 W) – level 3 is where things really start to happen.
-For maximum battery range you should only use this level when you really need to.
+- Mode 3 (150 – 250 W) – level 3 is where things start to happen.
+For maximum battery range, you should only use this level when you need to.
 It’s perfect for helping you up steeper climbs and off-road riding.

-Budget electric mountain bikes usually have budget components fitted, but in the case of the Rockrider E-ST100 there has been a good compromise.
-All the components are tried, tested and work very well considering the price.
+Budget electric mountain bikes usually have budget components fitted, but in the case of the Rockrider E-ST100, there has been a good compromise.
+All the components are tried, and tested and work very well considering the price.

-Once again, Decathlon have been spot-on with their choice of gearing.
-It’s quite common to see big front chain rings and 6-speed freewheels on electric mountain bikes at this price, but not on the E-ST100.
+Once again, Decathlon has been spot-on with their choice of gearing.
+It’s quite common to see big front chainrings and 6-speed freewheels on electric mountain bikes at this price, but not on the E-ST100.

 Considering the bargain-basement price, the drivetrain has been well thought-out – A single 33t chainring (with ChainFlow 3D anti-slip technology to prevent chain derailment) in combination with a Microshift 11-34 8-speed rear cassette.
-All controlled with a Microshift TS39 trigger shifter , M25 long-cage rear derailleur and finished off with a decent KMC Z7 chain.
+All are controlled with a Microshift TS39 trigger shifter, M25 long-cage rear derailleur and finished off with a decent KMC Z7 chain.

 For the Shimano snobs out there, I have used many bikes (including Decathlon) that use Microshift gearing and I have always found their components to be just as effective as Shimano or SRAM.

-Mechanical disc brakes are to be expected at this price point, and the Tektro TDK68 calipers with 180mm rotors don’t do a bad job at all.
-Sure, they lack the bite and modulation of hydraulic brakes, but they are effective enough for your average day to day rider.
+Mechanical disc brakes are to be expected at this price point, and the Tektro TDK68 callipers with 180mm rotors don’t do a bad job at all.
+Sure, they lack the bite and modulation of hydraulic brakes, but they are effective enough for your average day-to-day rider.
 They’re easy to adjust, and if maintained correctly provide reliable braking.

 Wheels and Tyres

 Decathlon branded 27.5″ x 2.2″ all-terrain tyres are fitted as standard.
-I’m not sure if these offer any level of puncture resistance, but I would be inclined to go tubeless if your budget allows.
+I’m not sure if these offer any level of puncture resistance, but I would be inclined to go tubeless if your budget allows it.

-Suntour XCR 30 forks with 100mm travel will provide more than enough shock absorbing for all but the most adventurous of riders.
+Suntour XCR 30 forks with 100mm travel will provide more than enough shock absorption for all but the most adventurous of riders.

 I’ve owned a few Decathlon bikes, and their finishing kit is always decent enough for the price.
 The E-ST100 is no exception and has 720mm wide handlebars, with ergonomic grips, a 31.6mm seatpost and an Ergofit Evo saddle – I have ridden their bikes with this saddle and in my opinion it’s comfy enough, although saddle preference is a personal choice and you’ll probably want to change it for one more suited to your behind.

-Made from lightweight 6061 alloy with hydroformed tubes and the same low frame geometry as the E-ST500, the E-ST100 is going to please most entry-level e-MTB riders.
-The frame isn’t bad at all and considering the price, and I would go as far to say that it’s the best available on an electric mountain bike for under £800.
+Made from lightweight 6061 alloys with hydroformed tubes and the same low frame geometry as the E-ST500, the E-ST100 is going to please most entry-level e-MTB riders.
+The frame isn’t bad at all and considering the price, I would go as far as to say that it’s the best available on an electric mountain bike for under £800.

 Who is the Rockrider E-ST100 bike aimed at?

-This bikes is going to be equally at home riding canal towpaths, bridleways, country back lanes and city streets.
+This bike is going to be equally at home riding canal towpaths, bridleways, country back lanes and city streets.
 That’s the great thing about these bikes.
 They’re designed to be versatile.